 We managed to catch up with Nicola, as she looks to take her label to the next level, to get her advice for other young entrepreneurs looking for a similar success story.

 What is your long term vision for Nicol DeNoir?

 The goal is to make full use of the skills and experience that I have gained over the years and create a label that is innovative and fresh.
-I want to empower women of all ages and background – whether you are a professional singer performing on stage, an actress attending a red carpet event or just need something extra special to stand out from the crowd.
+I want to empower women of all ages and background – whether you are a professional singer performing on stage, an actress attending a red carpet event or just need something extra special to stand out

 How has your role changed within the business?

 As a one woman band – I have many, many roles!
 Ultimately though, I see myself as a couturier/corsetiere as well as a designer as so much work goes into each piece.
 It is just as important understanding how to construct a garment rather than simply just designing one.
 Each piece should be a reflection of skill, dedication and true craftsmanship.

 “I stay motivated by constantly surrounding myself with people.
 Even as a sole trader, it isn’t healthy to isolate yourself.”